Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 ITC is not available on goods supplied free of cost

 ii.
-Further, section 17(5)(h) provides that ITC shall not be available in respect of goods lost, stolen, destroyed, written off or disposed of by way of gift or free samples.
+Section 17(5)(h) provides that ITC shall not be available in respect of goods lost, stolen, destroyed, written off or disposed of by way of gift or free samples.

 Thus, it is clarified that ITC shall not be available to the supplier on the inputs, input services and capital goods to the extent they are used in relation to the gifts or free samples distributed without any consideration.